SBriscoe2/jokeApp/jokeApp/README.md

-#Chuck Norris Random Quote App
+# Chuck Norris Random Joke App
 This is a random joke web app built using Java and Spring boot.

 ## Spring dependencies